 - Trina installation manual: “Trina-Modules that are mounted flat (0° tilt angle) should be cleaned more often, as they will not ”self-clean” as effectively as modules mounted at a 10° tilt or greater.”

-- Longi installation manual: “LONGi suggests that the tilt angle for the module installation shall not be less than 10° so that the dust on the module surface can be flushed away easily by rainfall and times of cleaning module can be reduced accordingly.
+- Longi installation manual: “LONGi suggest that the tilt angle for the module installation shall not be less than 10° so that the dust on the module surface can be flushed away easily by rainfall and times of cleaning module can be reduced accordingly.
 And it also facilitates the drainage of collected water on the glass due to long time water collection which may further affect module appearance and performance.

 - REC– no mention of a minimum tilt angle found.